fibo/.software/README.md

 ### Requirements

-Please note that *.software* supports only Linux, but could work on many other Unix-like systems, like [BSD](http://en.wikipedia.org/wiki/Berkeley_Software_Distribution) and [Darwin](http://en.wikipedia.org/wiki/Darwin_%28operating_system%29).
+Please note that *.software* supports Linux and OS X, but could work on other Unix-like systems, like [BSD](http://en.wikipedia.org/wiki/Berkeley_Software_Distribution).
 In order to run, *.software* requires bash, [Tar](#tar), [Gzip](#gzip), [Grep](#grep), [Findutils](#findutils) and [Wget](#wget).
 Other requirements are those needed by software builds: [Make](#make), [gcc](#gcc), etc.